Tomash667/carpg/external/SLikeNet/readme.txt

 the release configuration in case of a static library.

 3.5.3 OSX usage of @rpath for install_name
-SLikeNet uses the @rpath for the directory portion of the "install_name" field of shared libraries, if CMake >= 2.8.18 is used.
+SLikeNet uses @rpath for the directory portion of the "install_name" field of shared libraries, if CMake >= 2.8.18 is used.
 See the CMake documentation regarding MACOSX_RPATH for further details.
 Since this property was introduced in CMake 2.8.18 building SLikeNet with CMake 2.6.4 will not use this property and instead set the "install_name" field to an absolute path like RakNet did.

+3.5.4 PacketLogger FormatLine() changes
+For security reasons SLikeNet introduces two overloads of the virtual PacketLogger::FormatLine() method which take an additional size parameter for the output buffer.
+Internally only these new overloads are called.
+If you overwrote the implementation of the FormatLine() method and relied on this being used/called from the library, you will have to adjust your overrides to overwrite the new variants instead.

+3.6 Configuring SLikeNet
+SLikeNet uses macros to control certain settings.
+The overview of the available settings can be found in the accompanying Doxygen generated documentation (refer to the documentation regarding defines.h and NativeFeatureIncludes.h).
+These "settings" can be redefined in the corresponding override-headers (definesoverrides.h / NativeFeatureIncludeOverrides.h).

+3.6.1 Security relevant settings
+When using SLikeNet to transfer files between peers (f.e. via the AutoPatcher or directly via FileListTransfer), SLikeNet allocates a single memory chunk to retrieve the incoming file.
+For rather large files (up to 4 GiB), this can trigger crashes (due to running out of memory) especially on 32-bit targets or on Windows the receiving peer becoming unresponsive (due to falling back to using page files).

+To mitigate these cases, it's *strongly* suggested to redefine SLNET_MAX_RETRIEVABLE_FILESIZE to a reasonable value for your application.
+In principle a lower setting is always preferred.
+So if you know that you never transmit files > 20 MiB over the wire, you'd define the macro to 20971520.